Modern Day Pharisees

 The Pharisees condemned the disciples of Jesus for not practicing this hand washing, the 'tradition of the elders.'
 Jesus knew the word of God, He was, and is the word of God (John 1:1).
 When Jesus had to face satan, His weapon was 'It is written.'
 The Word is our weapon and is only as powerful as your knowledge of the Word.
 Jesus, who knew the word better than anyone, called these pharisees 'hypocrites', meaning actors.
 Jesus' point was that no amount of external washing would ever make them clean for their defilement came from the inside, and besides, what they were teaching and practicing was 'not written.'

 Fast forward two thousand years and we have our own 'oral law' to accompany the written scripture.
 Somehow, we know how people should dress, how they should style their hair, the music that they should listen to, the Bible translation they should read, the holidays that they should, or should not observe.
 In summary, we want them to be a reflection of us.
 We can completely ignore 'Love your neighbor' and then tell them how to dress appropriately, which would be like us.
-We would re-make them in our image, no matter how distorted and bent that is.
-If they are like us, they must be alright.
+We would re-make them in our image, no matter how distorted and bent that is for if they are like us, they must be alright.

 Try to read the Word for yourself when you can or listen to it on audio.
 Do not trust what other people tell you without checking it yourself (Acts 17:11).
 As the Word soaks into your spirit, it will come back to your remembrance later when you need it.
 If you have never heard it, then how can it help you?
-You have to first know what is written, and what is not, in order to use it effectively.Prayer: Heavenly Father please reveal the areas in my life that need to be cleaned up and wash me from the inside out.
+You have to first know what is written, and what is not, in order to use the word effectively.Prayer: Heavenly Father please reveal the areas in my life that need to be cleaned up and wash me from the inside out.
 Help me correct the areas that I am mislead in and let me see the differences between scripture and the traditions that have been handed down, in the name of Jesus Christ I pray.

 Read more at: www.refreshinghope.org